Dyceman/Dockerfiles/minecraft/README.md

-## This is a placeholder for services
+# Docker-Minercraft
+Docker files for Minecraft on Pterodactyl.
+Each branch is a separate tag in docker.